How to know if a debt collector is a scam

-The Fair Debt Collection Practices Act expressly prohibits debt collector conduct that is meant to “harass, oppress or abuse” you to collect on a debt — regardless of whether you owe the debt or not.
+The Fair Debt Collection Practices Act expressly prohibits debt collector conduct meant to “harass, oppress or abuse” you to collect on a debt — regardless of whether you owe the debt or not.
 They can’t threaten you with jail time, bodily harm or use profanity.

 2. They won’t give you their contact information